sandhya-grg/Manual-testing-project-for-OrangeHRM-demo-site/README.md

 ## Files in this Repository
-- `test_plan.docs` — Objective, scope, approach, and environment for this testing project.
+- `Test_Plan.docx` — Objective, scope, approach, and environment for this testing project.
 - `Test_Cases.xlsx` — All manual test cases written for this project, including steps, expected results, actual results, and pass/fail status.
 - `Bug_Report.xlsx` — Bugs/defects found while executing the test cases above,